 Q: What qualities are you looking for among applicants?

 Interview invitations will be emailed to those selected for interviews within two weeks after the deadline and should be received in October/November.
-Interviews for 2017-2018 applicants will be conducted between December 2016 and January 2017.
-Those who are planning to visit Gainesville should consider viewing information about Gainesville and directions to our Gainesville offices.
+Interviews for 2020-2021 applicants will be conducted between December 2019 and January 2020.

 Technical Standards for Otolaryngology Residency Selection